easybuilders/easybuild-docs/docs/controlling-compiler-optimization-flags.md

 ### Setting architecture flags for different compilers via `--optarch=<compiler:flags>;<compiler:flags>` {: #controlling_compiler_optimization_flags_optarch_per_compiler }

-Starting with version 3.1.0, EasyBuild supports specifying architecture flags on a per-compiler basis.
+Starting with version 3.1.0, SimpleBuild supports specifying architecture flags on a per-compiler basis.
 This enables to "set and forget" the `--optarch` option for your compilers of interest, as opposed to change it depending on the compiler used on the packages to be installed.

 The syntax is `<compiler:flags>;<compiler:flags>`, where `:` separates the compiler name from the compiler flags, and `;` separates different compilers.
 This is an example for the Intel and GCC compilers:
 `--optarch='Intel:xHost;GCC:march=x86-64 -mtune=generic'`.
-As in the simple cases, EasyBuild adds one `-` to the flags specified, so the flags passed to the Intel and GCC compilers in this case are `-xHost` and `-march=x86-64 -mtune=generic`.
+As in the simple cases, SimpleBuild adds one `-` to the flags specified, so the flags passed to the Intel and GCC compilers in this case are `-xHost` and `-march=x86-64 -mtune=generic`.
 Please note the quotes to escape the space in the GCC flags.